Build a digital twin of your IoT device and monitor real-time sensor data using AWS IoT TwinMaker (Part 2 of 2)

 Now it’s time to create an Entity for your sensor.
 You could potentially create a structure or hierarchy of entities representing your environment, but in this case for simplicity, only a single entity representing the device/sensor will be created.
 To do so, move to the Entities section and choose Create entity.
 Give the entity a name (eg TempHumiditySensor) and choose Create entity.

 IMPORTANT: This entity is the one you need to use in your Lambda function.
-Copy the Entity id and replace the [ENTITY_ID] you have in your Lambda function created before.
+Copy the Entity id and add it as value of the [TWINMAKER_ENTITY_ID] environment variable you have in your Lambda function, created before.

 Select now the Entity from the list of Entities and choose Add component on the right.